 Sometimes, due to human nature, we just have a problem with ending something we’ve gotten comfortable with.
 Even though we know what we’re doing isn’t right for us, it would just be more of a hassle to learn to live a new way.
-One of my biggest fears is to put myself in a relationship and stay in it solely because I’m used to it and wouldn’t want to have to start over again.

-It’s one of my biggest fears because I’ve done it before.
+I’ve done it before.
 I lived a life where I was unhappy, but couldn’t recognize it because it was all that I knew at the time.
 So how do we separate that familiar feeling from our emotions to truly know that we’re happy?

 It’s over when you find yourself happier alone than when you’re with your boyfriend or girlfriend.
 It’s not like you don’t enjoy it when you are together, but being apart seems to be much more fulfilling.

 It’s over when you don’t feel the need to tell your significant other everything.
 Remember when you got an A on a paper you worked really hard on and you immediately sent them a text about it?
 Now you’re just telling your roommates and they are just as proud of you and it’s just as fulfilling.

 It’s over when you find yourself interested in other people.
 Not that I don’t think you can flirt a little or look a little while in a relationship, but when you’re starting to question your commitment – that relationship is long gone.

 It’s over when you’re fighting in an unhealthy way.
 He saw you post a picture of you and a guy friend and he flipped out for no reason.
 He didn’t answer your texts all day and he flipped out for no reason.
 All of these fights are stemming from deep down insecurities of a bad relationship.

 It’s over when they’re just so annoying.
 Why are you acting that way around your friends?
 Why did you text me good morning today?
 Ugh.